code-tinker-art/WebFlow-compiler-CPP/WebFlow/README.md

 ## What Is Webflow

-**CML (Custom Markup Language)** is an indentation-based, block-structured language that compiles into HTML.
+**Webflow** is an indentation-based, block-structured language that compiles into HTML.

 * `tag:` opens an element
 * `;` closes an element